Select Page

 What Treatment is Available?

-Hormone replacement therapy with the hormones testosterone, estradiol, follicle-stimulating hormone (FSH), and luteinizing hormone (LH) is the mainstay of medical treatment.
-Medication is usually given by injection as the tablet form is often not effective enough.
-Hormone replacement can help the testes to grow larger, improve sex drive and muscular build, promote facial hair growth, and heighten self-esteem.
 It can also reduce the risk of developing osteoporosis.
 Injections have to be given regularly and for the rest of the person’s life, usually every two weeks.
-Sometimes HRT may be given by a gel or a patch, which is good news for people who hate injections!
+Sometimes HRT may be provided in the form of a gel or patch, which is good news for people who dislike injections.
 Sometimes, a patient may also have a gender identity disorder and identify more with being female.
-If this is the case, HRT may not be appropriate for them and counseling should be offered to them prior to the commencement of any treatment.
+If this is the case, HRT may not be appropriate for them, and counseling should be offered to them before the commencement of any treatment.

 Other forms of treatment are:

-- Speech Therapy – for boys who have delayed or abnormal speech
+• Speech Therapy – for boys who have delayed or abnormal speech

-- Behavioral Therapy – to assist with any psychological issues or depression
+• Behavioral Therapy – to assist with any psychological issues or depression

-- Special Educational Support – to discover strengths and weaknesses and help teachers provide the right resources to affected children to help them get the most from their education
+• Special Educational Support – to discover strengths and weaknesses and help teachers provide the right resources to affected children to help them get the most from their education

-- Surgery – If a teenage boy or man has developed breasts he may choose to have them removed (mastectomy).
+• Surgery If a teenage boy or man has developed breasts, he may choose to have them removed (mastectomy).
 This is not only done for psychological reasons but also because gynecomastia carries an increased risk of breast cancer.